daoxve/daoxve/README.md

 ![byDavidCoker](https://user-images.githubusercontent.com/87503695/132118699-2596010d-2f72-4baf-82b3-dd3c2fd8c1a3.gif)
 <p align='center'>
 I'm a Software Dev looking to solve real world problems.
 I have a passion for learning, and creating fun stuff as I do.
-Feel free to give me a shout out [@cokerdavid][2], give some 💜 on mail or [buy me a coffee][1].
+Feel free to give me a shout out <a href='https://github.com/thecokerdavid'>@cokerdavid</a>, give some 💜 on mail or <a href='https://www.buymeacoffee.com/thecokerdavid'>buy me a coffee</a>.
 You're welcome to raise issues and push PRs if you think something i did could be better.
 </p>